isc-projects/kea/doc/sphinx/arm/admin.rst

 after a crash, so we recommend checking the `MySQL documentation
 <https://dev.mysql.com/doc/refman/8.0/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit>`__.
-With the default value of 1, MySQL writes changes to disk after every INSERT or UPDATE query (in Kea terms, every time a client get a new or renews existing lease).
-When ``innodb_flush_log_at_trx_commit`` is set to 2, MySQL does write the changes at intervals no longer than 1 second.
-Batching writes gives substantial performance boost.
+With the default value of 1, MySQL writes changes to disk after every INSERT or UPDATE query (in Kea terms, every time a client get a new lease or renews an existing lease).
+When ``innodb_flush_log_at_trx_commit`` is set to 2, MySQL writes the changes at intervals no longer than 1 second.
+Batching writes gives a substantial performance boost.
 The trade-off, however, is that in the worst case scenario all changes in the last second before crash could be lost.
-Given the fact that Kea is a stable software and crashes very rarely, most deployments find it a beneficial trade-off.
+Given the fact that Kea is stable software and crashes very rarely, most deployments find it a beneficial trade-off.

 .. _pgsql-database: